AutomatedProcessImprovement/log-distance-measures/README.md

 1. Take all the start timestamps, the end timestamps, or both.
 2. Group the timestamps by their weekday (e.g. all the timestamps recorded on Monday of one log are going to be compared with the timestamps recorded on Monday of the other event log).
-3. Discretize the timestamps to their hour (those timestamps between '10:00:00' and '10:59:59' goes to the same bin).
+3. Discretize the timestamps to their hour (those timestamps between '10:00:00' and '10:59:59' go to the same bin).
 4. Compare the histograms of the two event logs for each weekday (with the Wasserstein Distance, a.k.a.
 EMD), and compute the average.

 _Extra 1_: If there are no recorded timestamps for one of the weekdays in both logs, no distance is measured for that day.